pipecraft2/user_guide/doc/index.rst

 Latest version
 ===============

-01.09.2023 - :red:`v1.0.0 is released`, `get it here <https://github.com/pipecraft2/pipecraft/releases/tag/v1.0.0>`_
+01.09.2023 - :red:`v1.0.0`, `get it here <https://github.com/pipecraft2/pipecraft/releases/tag/v1.0.0>`_

-:red:`download links for the new release updated, but updating the rest of the user guide ASAP`
+:red:`download links for the new release updated, but gradually updating the rest of the user guide.` Check :ref:`what have changed in the Releases sheet <releases>`

 ======================
 Manual for PipeCraft2